COUNTY 8 BALL CH

 shoot, it counts as a shot.

-fouls during a game, it is loss of game.
-If you make a good hit, the count
+consecutive fouls during a game, it is loss of game.
+If you make a good hit,

-starts over.
-(The count starts after the break shot, a foul on the break
+the count starts over.
+(The count starts after the break shot, a foul on

 Tie-Breaker RULES for